GoC-Spending/buysell-xml-parser/README.md

 # buysell-xml-parser

-Simple parser to extract contracting data from <https://buyandsell.gc.ca>.
+Simple parser to extract contracting data from searches conducted on <https://buyandsell.gc.ca>.

+**NB**: The contract history dataset that powers Buyandsell is published by PWGSC/PSPC: <https://buyandsell.gc.ca/procurement-data/contract-history/download-contract-history-data>.
+If you want more comprehensive results and finer control over your search terms, it’s probably best to use that dataset directly.
+If, however, you want just to quickly get the contract metadata for a given search on Buyandsell, this tool will help you do that.

 ## Dependencies